oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 GNU info is not portable to other operating systems like man pages, nor well used even by most GNU projects, nor is the browser you need to get a benefit out of its format pleasant to use.
 Nor is it liked even within the GNU project.
-This does not change the fact GNU help2man by default refers to info pages in it's output.
+This does not change the fact GNU help2man by default refers to info pages in its output.

 The reason why most man pages don't contain examples is because the GNU project insisted on putting them only in texinfo pages and not converting them to man pages.
 And the normalization of this makes man pages worse for